o-RDS/o-rds-website/src/content/docs/backend-server/api-keys.md

 ## Tremendous Step 4: Set Up Environment Variables

 Environment variables are used to keep secrets from being used as plaintext within the codebase.
-Envrionment files contain the key-value pairs that are associated with the secrets that need to be used in the code. o-RDS provides an empty environment variable file with only the keys ([.env.development](../.env.development)), and all you need to do is get your values and fill out the file.
+Envrionment files contain the key-value pairs that are associated with the secrets that need to be used in the code. o-RDS provides an empty environment variable file with only the keys, and all you need to do is get your values and fill out the file.
 Once .env.development is filled out with values, change the name to "**.env**" and gitignore will ignore it upon the next commit.

 In the case of Tremendous, the only values required in the .env file are: